Edric-Matwiejew/QSW_MPI/README.rst

     * iso_precisions.f90 - Defines fortran precision types.
     * sparse.f90 - Sparse data representation and parallel BLAS operations.
     * one_norms.f90 - Parallel 1-norm estimation.
-    * expm.f90 - Parallel calculation of the action of the matrix exponentional on a complex vector.
+    * expm.f90 - Parallel calculation of the action of the matrix exponential on a complex vector.
     * operators.f90 - Creation of local and distributed quantum stochastic walk operators.

 Other Files